ParallelMaths/parallel/pages/6-30-parker-square.md

 ## 1. The Parker Square

-Magic squares have fascinated people throughout history, but Mathematicians still don’t know everything about them!
+Magic squares have fascinated people throughout history, but mathematicians still don’t know everything about them!

-Watch this video where Matt Parker tries his best at this unsolved Magic Square problem
+Watch this video where Matt Parker tries his best at this unsolved magic square problem

 @[youtube](watch?v=aOT_bG-vWyg?rel=0) _(If you have problems watching the video, right click to open it in a new window)_